 The banged-up Predators got two players back in the lineup.
 Star defenseman P.K.
 Subban missed 19 games with an upper-body injury and forward Viktor Arvidsson missed 21 games with a broken thumb.
 Both were activated off injured reserve.

-NOTES: Dallas is 15-1-1 when leading after two periods this season. ...
-Pitlick has scored in consecutive games for the first time this season. ...
+NOTES: Dallas is 15-1-1 when leading after two periods. ...
+Pitlick scored in consecutive games for the first time this season. ...
 Nashville RW Ryan Hartman played his 200th NHL game. ...
 The Predators have not scored on the power play in nine of their last 10 games.